microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

     String Name;

     // The key binding that can be used to invoke this action.
-    // NOTE: This is really the only relevant change here.
+    // NOTE: We're actually holding the KeyChord instead of just the text.
-    //       We're actually holding the KeyChord instead of just the text.
+    //       KeyChordText just serializes the relevant keychord Microsoft.Terminal.Control.KeyChord Keys;
-    IReference<KeyChord> Keys;
+    String KeyChordText;

     // The action itself.
-    ActionAndArgs Action;
+    ActionAndArgs ActionAndArgs;

-    // NOTE: nested and iterable command logic will still be here.
-But they are omitted
+    // NOTE: nested and iterable command logic will still be here,
-    //       to make this section seem cleaner.
+    //       But they are omitted to make this section seem cleaner.

     // Future Considerations:
     // - [#6899]: Action IDs --> add an identifier here